bbatsov/emacsredux/_posts/2021-06-08-emacs-as-your-calendar.md

 ![calendar_bulgarian.png](/assets/images/calendar_bulgarian.png)

-There are many more things that you can with the calendar (e.g. configure there national holiday, leverage integrations with `org-mode` and so on), but there are beyond the scope of this short intro.
+There are many more things that you can with the calendar (e.g. configure there national holidays, leverage integrations with `org-mode` and so on), but they are beyond the scope of this short intro.

 I hope you learning something useful today.
 Keep hacking!